xIa066/CloudWebApplication-NLP-TwitterAnalysis/README.md

 The system can be accessed via the following URL:

+### Overview
+This project deploys a web application that harvests live tweets and generates interpretable visualizations from the live tweets data.
+This web application is deployed in a private cloud service (Melbourne Research Cloud).
+We use the Ansible playbook to automate the setup process.
+At the same time, we use Docker containers technology on top of the cloud virtualization.

 **Web App:**

 [Analysis of Political Tweets in Australia](http://172.26.134.11/) (requires active connection Unimelb VPN)